relic-da/ArchEnemies/doc/adr/0005-data-reporter-and-analytics-generator.md

-# 5. Data Reporter and Data Analytics Generator
+# 5. One Analytics Generator for yearly user report and other analytics

 Date: 2023-09-15